 In June of 1988, it applied for (and subsequently received) permission to build a 300 s.f. addition at the rear of the property allowing the extension of the existing chapel at 395 Commonwealth.

-In April of 2005, 395 Commonwealth was added to the National Register of Historic Places.
+In April of 2005, the original building at 395 Commonwealth was added to the National Register of Historic Places.

-395 Commonwealth remained a dormitory in 2014, the Bayside Residence and Cultural Center, with the original 395 Commonwealth, the Ayer Mansion, open for public tours, lectures, and events.
+395 Commonwealth remained the Bayside Residence and Cultural Center in 2018, with the original 395 Commonwealth, the Ayer Mansion, open for public tours, lectures, and events.